Professional sports in Canada: Football

 An Edmonton Elks football game at Commonwealth Stadium.

-Canadian football has similar longevity to hockey, with currently active teams such as the Toronto Argonauts and Hamilton Tiger-Cats tracing their history back to the 1860's and 1870's.
+Canadian football has similar longevity to hockey, with currently active teams such as the Toronto Argonauts and Hamilton Tiger-Cats tracing their history back to the 1860s and 1870s.
 The CFL's championship game, the Grey Cup, is the country's single largest sporting event and is watched by nearly one third of Canadian television households.
 The nine Canadian football teams are the B.C.
 Lions, Calgary Stampeders, Edmonton Elks, Saskatchewan Roughriders, Winnipeg Blue Bombers, Toronto Argonauts, Hamilton Tiger-Cats, Montreal Alouettes, and Ottawa Redblacks.

 The Canadian Football League is the second most popular professional sports league in Canada.
 Each of the CFL's 9 teams draw anywhere from 20,000 to 40,000+ spectators per game.
 Although western teams enjoy consistently higher stadium attendance numbers than their eastern counterparts, the league enjoys strong TV ratings across the board, comparable to other major sports leagues in North America.